sami-dca/sami_dca/PAPER.md

 The first and only thing a user needs to participate in the Sami network is an identity.

-An identity is referred to as a ``Node`` and is an asymmetric key pair (a public key and a private key).
+An identity is referred to as a ``Node`` and is a pair of public and private keys.
 It typically represents a person or a bot.
 It is normal for a person to have several identities.